Shad47486/Cyber-Sec-Tool-Concepts-Framworks/Basic_Linux_Commands/linuxCommands.md

   -sha1sum [file]
   -sha256sum [file]

-# Pipe Operand:
+# Pipe Operand (|):

 - Transfer of standard output to some other destination
-    * Form of redirection
+  - Form of redirection

-Operand (|)
-  - To pass the output of the strings command to another command for further processing.
-    - EX: strings filename | grep 'search_term'
+- Operator (&)
+  - Allows you to run commands in the background of ur terminal

+- Operator (&&)
+  - Allows you to combine multiple commands together in one line of your terminal.

-Redriect Operand (>)
+- Redriect Operand (>)
   - To store the output in a file, overwriting the file if it already exists
     - EX: strings filename > output.txt or path to file

-Redriect Operand (>>)
+- Redriect Operand (>>)
   - To append the output to a file, creating the file if it doesn't exist, or adding to it if it does
     - EX: strings filename >> output.txt
+    - Comapred to > operator it does the same function but appends the output rather than replacing it (meaning nothing is overwritten)